-Erika is focused on connecting with guests and creating experiences at Cirillo’s that they will never forget.
+Erika is focused on connecting with guests and creating memorable experiences at Cirillo’s through the joy of good food and wine!
 Where can you find Erika when she’s not at work?
-Hitting up the best thrift shops, playing softball or tending to her plants.
+Hitting up the best thrift shops, reading a good book or tending to her plants!

 Rachel Di Pede

 Rachel grew up with food.
 She would cook with her Nonna and Nana at a young age and at 12 she knew she wanted to become a chef.
 She started working in restaurants when she was 16, doing her internship at Canoe and becoming Chef de Partie at Pure Spirits at age 19.
 Rachel has been with the Cirillo’s team for nearly 4 years, and brings big ideas.
 Where can you find Rachel when she’s not at work?
 Either at home cooking for her family or fermenting anything while listening to a true crime podcast.

 Born and raised in Vietnam, Hang went to University to study Logistics and Supply Chain Management.
 Finding the inspiration from her Mom and Sister, both fantastic cooks, she decided to change careers paths, move to Canada and study Culinary Management at Humber College.
 Hang loves to create Southeast Asian dishes and can make about 300 Vietnamese Summer Rolls in 10 minutes.
 Where can you find Hang when she is not at work?
 She’s definitely finding the best Asian restaurant in Toronto or spending time with her nieces.